vwarr/resume/resume.typ

   role: "Developer",
   location: "Atlanta, GA",
   date: "Aug.
 2024 - Present",
-  [Working on an _Agile_ team to create an application for Atlanta 501(c)(3) Motherhood Beyond Bars], [Translating _Figma_ designs from an experienced designer into fully functional _React_ components], [Creating backend functionality using _Node.js_, and employed Server-Side Rendering for optimal user experience], )
+  [Worked on an _Agile_ team to create an application for Atlanta 501(c)(3) Motherhood Beyond Bars], [Translated _Figma_ designs from an experienced designer into fully functional _React_ components], [Created backend functionality using _Node.js_, and employed Server-Side Rendering for optimal user experience], )
-#exp_item(
-  name: "Secure Process Intelligence",
-  role: "Embedded Software Engineer",
-  location: "Remote",
-  date: "Jun.
-2023 - Present",
-  [Created two internal tools with _Rust_, _React.js_, and _TypeScript_ which reverse engineered proprietary solutions], [Programmed a microcontroller, using _C_ and _Rust_, which uses Modbus to extract
-    data from a monitoring device],
-  [Interfaced with a 4G LTE modem over UART to send collected data to a dashboard for customer viewing] )

 #resume_heading[Projects]